 - Do you believe you can’t have a friendship independent of your relationship?
 Because you’re busy doing chores and errands for your partner and he’s rarely satisfied with how you do them, you don’t have time to maintain a friendship.

-- Do you have hobbies and activities to enjoy separate from your partner?
+- Do you have hobbies and activities to enjoy separately from your partner?
 To maintain a healthy individual identity, it’s important to cultivate your own hobbies and interests, apart from the relationship.
 If you don’t, it could be a sign of codependency.

 - Do you try to control things to make yourself feel better?
 Because you feel like you’re walking on eggshells, you don’t want to upset your partner.
 Therefore, you take steps to control situations however you can.